 Rhode Island residents can apply for a free tree and pick it up at pick-up locations across the state.
 Applications must be completed online through the application portal.
 DEM Divison of Forest Environment offers 2 tree giveaways a year – on specific Saturdays in April/May and Sept/October.

-- Watch for the announcement that the program is open for applications on the DFE Facebook page or DEM press releases in March and August.
+- Watch for the announcement that the program is open for applications on the DFE Facebook page or DEM press releases

 - Go to the Energy-Saving Trees portal and enter your location.